NPDE: Admission and Scholarships

 - A Research Proposal (one-page).

-- Up to 6 students are admitted to the program each year.
+- Up to 8 students are admitted to the program each year.
 One position is reserved for non-Italian students (students who are not resident in Italy and graduated abroad).
-Scholarships of approximately € 13.590,00 each year (net of taxes) are available for at least 4 students.
+Scholarships of € 16.243,00 each year (net of taxes) are available for 7 students (one of which foreign).
 The duration of each scholarship is 4 years, subject to performance.
-The monthly allowance can be increased up to 50% for students visiting a research institution or University abroad.
-Starting in the second year, there are also allowances for short-period mobility.
+The monthly allowance can be increased up to 50% for students visiting a foreign research institution or university.
+Starting in the third year, there are also allowances for short-period mobility.

-- The Ministry of Foreign Affairs and International Cooperation (MAECI) offers grants in favor of foreign citizens not residing in Italy and Italian citizens living abroad (IRE) for the academic year 2019-2020, available also for Phd Programmes.
-Further information on the application requirements can be found on the webpage MAECI Grants.
-All online applications must be submitted by 2 p.m.
-(C.E.T.) of the 30th of May, 2019 through the platform “Study in Italy”.
+- The Ministry of Foreign Affairs and International Cooperation (MAECI) offers grants in favor of foreign citizens not residing in Italy and Italian citizens living abroad (IRE) available also for Phd Programmes.
+Further information on the application requirements can be found on the webpage MAECI Grants and on the platform “Study in Italy”.

-The admission procedure requires apllicants to file a preliminary application by 15 May 2019 and a formal application (subject to admission at the preliminary stage) after the official call opens.
+The admission procedure requires applicants to file a preliminary application by 15 May 2023 and a formal application (subject to admission at the preliminary stage) after the official call opens.

-- a Curriculum Vitae (mentioning if a Master degree is expected before October);
+- a Curriculum Vitae (mentioning if a Master degree is expected by October 2023);

 - two reference letters;